(after Wallace Stevens)

 How could modes of reaching resemblance—gaining sense of reality—be controlled?

-For resemblance is not just sought in lab coats, but in hospital gowns, lingerie, army uniforms…
+For resemblance is not sought only in lab coats, but in hospital gowns, lingerie, army uniforms…

-Such modes are as unique as each mind’s spasm of quark.
+Such modes are as unique as each mind’s quark-spasm.

 How could the extensions of things (of natural resemblances) occasioned by metaphor (poetic imagination) ever be limited?

-Who could ever delimit the possible senses of reality in all the worlds within worlds?
+Who could delimit the possible senses of reality in all the worlds within worlds?

 The extensions reach as far as… a fill-in-the-blank that never gets filled.